Honeymoon Hotel (1964 film)

 Honeymoon Hotel is a 1964 American romantic comedy film, directed by Henry Levin for Metro-Goldwyn-Mayer.
 It stars Robert Goulet, Nancy Kwan, Robert Morse, and Jill St. John.

 The movie, which contains four songs, is a sex farce about two male friends who find themselves at a hotel that is supposed to be for honeymooners only.
 Unusual for its time, the film centers on an interracial romance (involving characters played by Robert Goulet and Nancy Kwan) but the racial difference is never mentioned or even alluded to.

 Plot

-When the wedding of a bridegroom falls apart, he and his best man, a bachelor, use the already booked and paid-for suite in a Caribbean resort dedicated to honeymooning couples.
+Jay Menlow breaks up with his fiancée, Cynthia, just before his wedding.
+He decides to still use his honeymoon accommodation—a hotel on a tropical island.
+He takes along his best friend, the womanizing bachelor Ross Kingsley, who is meant to be representing his boss, Sampson, at a convention.

+Jay and Ross arrive at the hotel and realize that guests are usually restricted to honeymooning couples.
+Ross manages to date the hotel's only single girl, Lynn, the social director, who is a friend of Cynthia's.
+Jay wants to get back with Cynthia but Ross discourages it.

+Sampson arrives at the hotel with a beautiful girl, Sherry, who knows Ross.
+Shortly afterwards, Cynthia arrives, as does Mrs. Sampson.
+Lynn thinks Sherry is Ross's girl and Cynthia thinks Sherry is with Jay.

+Ross manages to keep his job and unites with Lynn.
+Jay dumps Cynthia and winds up with Sherry.